Ricola3D/d2s-editor/README.md

 ### How to use on your own mod

+1. Install Node version 16 (newer will provoke settings issues with openssl).
-1. Clone this repo or download a zip.
+2. Clone this repo or download a zip.
-2. Extract your MPQ data to a public/data folder in the same directory as the repo. (the tool needs TXTs, strings, pallettes, and item dc6s to work properly)
+3. Extract your MPQ data to a public/data folder in the same directory as the repo. (the tool needs TXTs, strings, pallettes, and item dc6s to work properly)
-3. Run
+4. Run
 ```
 npm install
 npm run build